-The open plan and interlocking block form of the Regent's Park Estate contrasts markedly with the conventional terraces and streets nearby, including Drummond Street.
-The massive footprint of Euston Station is a reflection of its dominance of the area.
+of its dominance of the area.
 On Euston Road, the large scale monumentality of the buildings is reflected in their plan form.

-Euston Area Plan boundary
+Euston Area Plan | Historic Area Assessment 23

 EVOLVING STREET PATTERN

 The street pattern has been generated by the opportunity presented by the New Road in the 1750s, followed by the northwards spread of the Bedford Estate and the creation of Regents Park.
 Superimposed on this layout came Euston station - widened and lengthened several times - and the redevelopment of the streets of early public housing.